by Dr. Edwin Berry

 But far-right, tea party legislators, who represent only 20 percent of Republican voters, ten percent of all voters, opposed the Compact.
 Because of voter apathy, they controlled almost half of Montana’s 2015 House and they almost sent Montana to its grave.

 I wrote this book because you must know what happened in Montana in 2015.
 To understand politics, you must understand the opposing faces of the Republican Party.
 There may be no better description of the opposing faces of the Republican Party than you will read in my book.
+All voters everywhere should realize the danger to themselves when they elect too many far-right, Evangelical candidates.

 Here’s what the reviews say about my book: